Definitions

 • Methenamine salts - converted to formaldehyde in acidic urine

-• Hipprex 1g PO q12h, methenamine mandelate 1g PO q6h
+• Hipprex 1g PO q12h (TID if catheter/incontinent), methenamine mandelate 1g PO q6h

 • Cranberry - mechanism of action is via proanthocyanidins (PACs) - supplement should generally have > 36 mg of PACs to be useful